Tyler-Bernard/CAHOOTS/README.md

 Temporal Data Analysis:

 Overview
-This project involves analyzing call time distribution data across hour, month and year.
+This script involves analyzing call time distribution data across hour, month and year.
 The data is sourced from the output of the data cleaning file: (output.csv).
 The analysis focuses on a data visualization of distributions and a Spearman's correlation analysis with bootstrapping.

 Files